yufanw/slime-bot/README.md

 ### Keys and their functionalities

+- **adminRole** : name of admin role.
+Only people with this role can use !setconf.

 - **welcomeChannel**: My welcome message will be sent to this channel.

 - **welcomeMessage**: This message will be sent to the welcomeChannel when a new guild member joins the discord.
 Note that {{user}} will be replaced by the new guild member's username.